-In my mind there is no doubt the Bergen Card is a great way to visit Bergen and keep your costs down, but of course it does depend on how you are going to use it.
-I would have spent around 3 times more over my 72 hour visit without the card, but of course usage can vary!
+In my mind, there is no doubt the Bergen Card is a great way to visit Bergen and keep your costs down, but of course, it does depend on how you are going to use it.
+I would have spent around three times more over my 72-hour visit without the card, but of course, usage can vary!

 How To Get To Bergen Norway

-Bergen is a also a major hub of domestic travel within Norway for both flights, rail and boats, so getting around should not be a problem.
-The train to Oslo is a six hour odyssey through snow-capped mountains and fjords which is worth it for the scenery alone, and not too expensive if booked 60 days in advance when ticket sales for Norway trains go on sale – or why not tick off a bucket-list item with the Norway in a Nutshell Trip on the way.
+Bergen is also a significant hub of domestic travel within Norway for both flights, rail, and boats, so getting around should not be a problem.
+The train to Oslo is a six-hour odyssey through snow-capped mountains and fjords which is worth it for the scenery alone, and not too expensive if booked 60 days in advance when ticket sales for Norway trains go on sale – or why not tick off a bucket-list item with the Norway in a Nutshell trip on the way.

 If you are on an extended trip through-out Norway, a Eurail Norway Ticket will be well worth it, giving you flexibility and can lead to massive savings if used properly.
 You can also get a scenic ferry from Bergen – Stavanger for a crazy €25, and regular ferries are heading up or down the stunning coastline if you have the time to see more of Norway (which I highly recommend you do!)

 So there you have it!
 Bergen In A Nutshell.
 I truly fell head-over-heels in love with Bergen and found it had something to offer for everyone.
 With the help of the Bergen Card, it was pretty easy to manage my budget, and of course, there are a plethora of beautiful and unique attractions to visit here.